d3uk4li0n/writeups/tryhackme-tshark-challenge-1-teamwork/tryhackme-tshark-challenge-1-teamwork.md

 To get the IP address of the malicious domain, we need to examine the DNS traffic
 DNS is responsible for resolving domain names into IP addresses, so the mapping we are looking for will be found in the DNS query/response exchange

-Specifically, the IP address is contained in the DNS response, within the "Answer" section, where the domain is mapped to its corresponding IP address.
+Specifically, the IP address is contained in the DNS response, within the "Answer" section, where the domain is mapped to its corresponding IP address

 We can therefore filter for DNS packets related to the malicious domain and inspect their contents to retrieve the resolved IP:
 tshark -r teamwork.pcap -Y "dns.qry.name contains timeseaways.com" -V | grep "Addr"